-Compared discussion (2 minutes) 12 General discussion (2 minutes) What is financial planning?
-Of Wat 5 marker parming.
-Financial management includes financial planning .
-Financial planning has two parts: (1) Planning how to get money .
+What is financial planning?

+Financial management includes financial planning.
+Financial planning has two parts:

+- (1) Planning how to get money.
 Money in.
 Everyone in your organisation will need to be involved when you plan how to get money.
-The best time to plan how to get money you need is every five years (or every three years) when your organisation does kamapim ol praioriti - and every year when you kamapim ol eksen plen .
-12 (2) Planning how to spend money .
+The best time to plan how to get money you need is every five years (or every three years) when your organisation does kamapim ol praioriti and every year when you kamapim ol eksen plen. - (2) Planning how to spend money.
 Money out.
 A spending plan.
 A budget.
 When your organisation prepared its action plans you prepared an annual plan and budget, and a budget for any project plans.
-BOM bin go pas long wokim tasol olgeta manmeri memba bin kibung long konfirmim .
+BOM bin go pas long wokim tasol olgeta manmeri memba bin kibung long konfirmim.
 Everyone in the organisation was involved.

 Everyone in the BOM and everyone in the organisation should be involved in financial planning.
-It is the job of the Treasurer to have oversight to make sure it happens.
-12 General discussion (2 minutes) What is financial control?
-Financial management includes financial control .
-2 Financial control means developing rules to control how the organisation manages its finances - and putting them into practice.
+But it is the job of the Treasurer to have oversight to make sure it happens.

+What is financial control?

+Financial management includes financial control.

+Financial control means developing rules to control how the organisation manages its finances - and putting them into practice.
 Rules for who holds on to money.
 Who signs the bank account?
 Who does the banking?
 Who keeps receipts?
 Rules for the organisation's assets.
 Rules for petty cash.
+Kain kain.

-Kain kain .
-12 Everyone in the organisation needs to be involved to develop the organisation's rules for financial control.
+Everyone in the organisation needs to be involved to develop the organisation's rules for financial control.
 Most organisations do this by getting everyone together to develop a financial control policy.
-Gutpela .
+Gutpela.

 It is the job of the Treasurer to have oversight to make sure there are rules for financial control - and to have oversight to make sure they are put into practice.

-12 Small groups (30 minutes) Get into a group with 5 or 6 people from your community organisation.
+Get into a group with 5 or 6 people from your community organisation.
 What would be some good rules to control how your organisation manages its finances?
 Come up with at least 10 rules that you think could be included in a financial control policy.
 Be prepared to share your ideas.